ToshioCP/Gtk4-tutorial/gfm/sec7.md

 The file `pr1.c` is shown and its filename is in the left tab.
 After clicking on the right tab, the contents of the file `tfv1.c` is shown (the right image).

-The following is `tfv4.c`.
-It has a GtkNoteBook widget.
+The next source code is `tfv4.c`, including a GtkNoteBook widget.
-It is inserted as a child of a GtkApplicationWindow and contains multiple GtkScrolledWindow widgets.
+The widget is inserted as a child of a GtkApplicationWindow and contains multiple GtkScrolledWindow widgets.

 ```c
 #include <gtk/gtk.h>